megharaykar/Nodejs_Task/README.md

   }
 }

+POST: /api/users/ - method to add a new record to the json file

 Output:
 The above example input filters all those values with age equal to 21, then it is sorted in ascending order of first_name and then the pagination of size 5 and page_number 1 is applied.